TwistedGate/ImmersivePosts/imgs/README.md

 # Previews for all Posts.
-Don't actualy represent what they look in-game and are just to give an idea of what they look like)
+Don't actualy represent what they look in-game and are just to give an idea of what they look like.

+Rendered with Blender.
+Model is an edited version of the ImmersiveEngineerings' Post

 Treated-Wood Post (Default)
 ![preview_wood_post](/imgs/preview_wood_post.png)